 - Exponential lag for organizations that over-rely on manual processes: the difference between two organizations one with a manual process and another with automated processes is exponential rather than linear, the company with automated process can indefinitely reinvest savings from resources and time towards high impact projects, rather than spending time duplicating files, moving files, or manual data entry.

-Though there are benefits to process automation organizations should consider the risks of introducing new technology to an organization, and diligent assess the value of such initiative.
+Though there are benefits to process automation organizations should consider the risks of introducing new technology to an organization, and diligently assess the value of such initiative.

 Manual Process Can Still Be EffectiveThe key to process automation is in fact knowing which processes to automate and which to remain as is for the most impact.
 In fact organizations will often forget to bench mark or compare manual versus automated processes.
 Leading to a lack of clarity as to the value of the automation or the effectiveness of current processes.
 The main determinant when a manual process is effective is if it can outperform all automated measures in terms of the defined key performance indicators.
 For example most modern call centres uses a portion of automated call routing or self-serve menus to triage callers.
 In the event that customer satisfaction drops using the self-serve or automated system, business leaders should consider whether efficiency or customer service is more important.

-Finding the Right Proportions of Manual vs Automated Business Processes
+Finding the Right Mix Manual vs Automated Business Processes

 Mindfield Consulting has helped Organizations lead using the right mix of manual and automated process from planning service delivery to remote locations to global trading systems for precious materials and resources, our team has over two decades of experience delivering technology that meets every mission.
 Our client’s win when they are empowered with the right technology and the right people.